carschno/QuestionResolver/README.md

 Unfortunately, the repository lacks required data due to copyright reasons.

 Also, it uses a MongoDB-database and a few .NET packages that need to be installed manually (or through Visual Studio).
+If you would like to use the Google or Bing querying modules, you need to fill in your personal keys respectively.